mendix/MxPushNotifications/README.md

 ## Implementation Guide

+This guide will walk you through the steps needed to implement push notifications in your application:
+- Importing the `PushNotifications` module.
+- Adding the Push Notification widget and administrator pages.
+- Updating several project files with the necessary dependencies.
+- Obtaining GCM/APNs access/credentials and configuring them to your application.
+- Building the hybrid mobile package.

 ### Step 1 - Create an mpk of the `PushNotifications` module

 We need to extract the module from this project before starting with the implementation.
 Walk through the following steps: